vmarcell96/BugTrackerApp/README.md

-# EmployeeManagementApp
+# BugTrackerApp

 # Description

-This is a simple application for managing persisted employees with a React UI.
+This is an implementation of an issue tracker application.
+First it started as a simple employee manager application but later I expanded it's functionality converting it to be a bug tracker.
+So far only bug tracking is supported, but later i want to implement general issue tracking.

 ## Sprints